scieloorg/ratchet/docs/api.rst

 API Reference
 =============

-This tool will mainly work with an API to register access stats and to recover statistics from journals, issues and articles.
+This tool will mainly work as an API to register access stats and to recover statistics from journals, issues and articles.

 POST Services
 =============